Quantum agents in the Gym: a variational quantum algorithm for deep Q-learning: Numerical results

 \subsection{Cart Pole}

-In the Cart Pole v0 environment, an agent needs to learn to balance a pole upright on a cart that moves left and right on a frictionless track.
+In the previous section, we have seen that for an environment with discrete state space and a reward function that results in an upper bound of Q-values of one, a simple PQC without enhanced data encoding our readout strategies suffices to solve the environment.
+Now we turn to an environment that is slightly more complex: the continuous state space necessitates a more evolved data encoding strategy, while the reward function results in Q-values that far exceed the range of a Z-basis measurement.
+In the Cart Pole v0 environment, an agent needs to learn to balance a pole upright on a cart that moves on a frictionless track.
+The action space consists of two actions: moving the cart left and right.
 Its state space is continuous and consists of the following variables: cart position, cart velocity, pole angle, and pole velocity at the tip.
 The cart position is bounded between $\pm 2.4$, where values outside of this range mean leaving the space that the environment is defined in and terminating the episode.
 The pole angle is bounded between $\pm 41.8$°.
 The other two variables can take infinite values, but are bounded in practice by how episode termination is defined.
 An episode terminates if the pole angle is outside of $\pm 12$°, the cart position is outside of $\pm 2.4$, or the agent reaches the maximum steps per episode $m_{max}=200$.
 For each step of the episode (including the terminal step) the agent receives a reward of one.
 At the beginning of each episode, the four variables of the environment state are randomly initialized in a stable state within the range [-0.05, 0.05].
 The episode score is computed as the cumulative reward of all steps taken in the episode.
 The environment is solved when the average score of the last 100 episodes is $\geq 195$.
 (See \cite{cp_wiki,sutton2018reinforcement} for full environment specification.)

 As in \cref{sec:frozen_lake}, we now motive our choice of observables depending on how rewards are received in this environment.
 For this, we recall that a Q-value gives us the expected return for a given state-action pair,